-The Centre for Professional Development and Lifelong Learning, part of the School of Pharmacy at Keele University, has a reputation for providing stimulating education programmes for general practitioners, pharmacists, nurses and other members of the health care team.
+The Centre for Professional Development and Lifelong Learning, part of the School of Pharmacy and Bioengineering at Keele University, has a reputation for online distance learning programmes tailored to the needs of pharmacists, general practitioners, nurses and other members of the health care team.
 Our high-quality learning materials have been developed and updated with our extensive network of current multidisciplinary clinical practitioners and includes clinical skills training to help prepare prescribers for a wide range of current and developing prescribing roles.

-We are very proud that The Centre for Professional Development and Lifelong Learning in the School of Pharmacy was the first education provider in the UK to have its course for preparing pharmacists as supplementary prescribers accredited by the RPSGB in June 2003.
-We were also among the first to provide an Independent Prescribing (IP) Conversion Course and a Keele graduate was the first pharmacist to qualify as an independent pharmacist prescriber in the UK in January 2007.
-Since 2007 in the region of 200 pharmacists have qualified as Independent Prescribers with Keele.
+We are very proud that The Centre for Professional Development and Lifelong Learning in the School of Pharmacy and Bioengineering was the first education provider in the UK to have its course for preparing pharmacists as supplementary prescribers accredited by the RPSGB in June 2003.
+We were also among the first to provide an Independent Prescribing (IP) Conversion Course and our UK leading programme trained the first Pharmacist IP graduate in the UK in 2007.
+Pharmacist Independent Prescribers have graduated with us since and we are now accredited to use the Designated Prescribing Practitioner role

 Our course is designed specifically for pharmacists and both the course manager and course tutors are qualified prescribers.
-In addition, our course has been approved by the GPhC to be delivered by a distance learning format requiring only seven days attendance at the University and a further 2 online study days over a 6 month period.
+In addition, our course has been approved by the GPhC to be delivered by a distance learning format requiring only four days attendance at the University and a further 2 online study days over a 6-month period.
 The distance learning format of the courses enables busy health professionals to study where and when it is most convenient to them.
-If you are still wondering whether the IP course is for you have a look at the Preparing to Prescribe toolkit that was developed by Surrey University with input from Keele at https://docs.google.com/forms/d/e/1FAIpQLSevXRRWbF6H7sD7MgqPyfKbqF82ps2ssX27XtCOL85qzETOGA/viewform
+If you are still wondering whether the IP course is for you have a look at the Preparing to Prescribe toolkit that was developed by Surrey University with input from Keele.

 The aims and learning outcomes for the course are those stipulated by the GPhC for a full Independent Prescribing programme.
 They are expressed below in a manner that is compatible with Masters level study.